PigeonProtocolConsortium/pigeon-go-cli/README.md

  - [X] refactor `Bundle.create` to use `message find-all`.
  - [X] Rename `message find` to `message read`, since other finders return a multihash.
  - [ ] Message.ingest should be the only code path to message authoring.
+ - [ ] Make all methods private except those required for the CLI.
  - [ ] Don't allow any type of whitespace in `kind` or `string` keys.
 Write a test for this.
  - [ ] Add Lipmaa links like the Bamboo folks do.
  - [ ] Create regexes in ::Lexer using strings and Regexp.new() for cleaner regexes.